city

 1. Click on one of the skills you added to your LinkedIn profile and then request an endorsement.
 LinkedIn will forward endorsement requests to peers in your network (such as other law firms or attorneys).

-2. Potential clients will see a number beside each skill in your profile's "Skills" section.
+2. Prospective clients will see a number beside each skill in your profile's "Skills" section.
 A skill that has over 99 endorsements, for example, will display "99+".
 Endorsements establish credibility and provide prospects with social proof that you have the skills you claim.

-LinkedIn Marketing Content Tips for Lawyers
+LinkedIn Profile Content Tips for Law Firms

 Legal content marketing is a great way to increase visibility and engagement with your target audience.
-It helps you to showcase your expertise and create connections with potential clients.
+It helps you to showcase your expertise and create connections with prospective clients.
 Follow these tips to take your practice's content marketing to the next level.

 • Keep titles short and sweet.
 Make your titles between 40-49 characters long and include your primary keyword.
 Using "how-to" and list-style headlines immediately communicates your article's value.